CopernicaMarketingSoftware/Documentation/SMTPeter/feedback-clicks.md

 # Feedback loops for clicks

-SMTPeter can rewrite hyperlinks in emails to track clicks.
+SMTPeter rewrite hyperlinks in emails to track clicks if you enable click-tracking.
 When someone clicks on one of these rewritten links, the click is redirected over the SMTPeter webservers before it is forwarded to the actual website, so that we can log the click and use it for statistics.